Bartending school reminds me of a conversation I once overheard between a head chef and an aspiring chef.

 I’m a huge fan of education.
 In my opinion, education is one of those crucial factors that separates those that succeed in this industry and those that don’t.

-I started looking into different programs, I read reviews, I scoured the bartending forums, and I read every single blog post I could find on the subject.
+So I started looking into different programs, I read reviews, I scoured the bartending forums, and I even spoke with a friend who worked as a trainer at one of these schools.

 Why do Bartenders Hate Bartending School?